Müller Yogurt & Desserts launches large Frijj cartons

-Müller Yogurt & Desserts has expanded out of its usual on-the-go heartland with the launch of a large ‘take-home’ carton of Müller Frijj.
+Müller’s Frijj has expanded out of its usual on-the-go heartland with the launch of a large ‘take-home’ carton.

 Shoppers will be able to purchase 950ml cartons of Müller Frijj in fudge brownie and strawberry flavours from the end of March in Asda, with other retailers to follow.